 With school back in session, I know quick and easy, yet still delicious dinners are in demand so I am trying to share more of what I eat on a regular basis.
 On days I am not filming recipe videos or photographing recipes, I am taking a break from cooking and making EASY, healthy recipes.

-I make tons of smoothies, roasted veggies, stir-fries, sheet pan meals and ground turkey tacos, or turkey taco meat in some form or another because I CRAVE it!
+I make tons of smoothies, roasted veggies, stir-fries, sheet pan meals and ground turkey tacos, turkey chili or turkey taco meat in some form or another because I CRAVE it!
 Because this turkey taco meat isn’t bland and boring, it is juicy and infused with a secret ingredient that will change your life!